 Host your own website using the built-in web server.

-button to add a new site.
-Enter the domain name and choose the folder where your website files are located. - SSL Certificates: For secure connections, configure SSL certificates.
+3. SSL Certificates: For secure connections, configure SSL certificates.
 You can obtain free certificates from Let’s Encrypt or purchase from a trusted certificate authority.

 Mail Server